-Mr. MITCH MERCill: I've been doing this since I was in high school, and I am in my 50s now.
-And I don't I wouldn't mind doing it until the day I could retire.
+MITCH MERC: I've been doing this since I was in high school, and I am in my 50s now.
+And I don't - I wouldn't mind doing it until the day I could retire.

 KAUFMAN: Leighton says that's what happened a few months ago when he bid on large middle school project in a nearby county.

-Mr. LEIGHTON: It was about a 10 or 12 thousand man-hour project one that was right up our alley.
-We beat out all the other of our competitors in this state felt that we had a good number, and we got beat out by three out-of-state companies.
+LEIGHTON: It was about a 10 or 12 thousand man-hour project - one that was right up our alley.
+We beat out all the other of our competitors in this state - felt that we had a good number, and we got beat out by three out-of-state companies.

-Senator STEVE CONWAY (Democrat, Washington): It does have unintended consequences, you know, we need to figure out a solution to this.
+STEVE CONWAY: It does have unintended consequences, you know, we need to figure out a solution to this.

-Mr. ROGERS WEED (Secretary of Commerce, Washington): Complying with regulations is something that adds burden to small businesses, and they can't, if you will, amortize that cost across a larger base of business and employees.
+ROGERS WEED: Complying with regulations is something that adds burden to small businesses, and they can't, if you will, amortize that cost across a larger base of business and employees.

 KAUFMAN: But more than anything else, the biggest factor in Precision Ironwork's success and potential for growth is the economy.
 If it doesn't pick up, there will be even fewer projects and the profit margins that have already slid from about 20 percent to five percent, could fall even further.
 Still, company president Steve Leighton is hopeful.